Derick1530/personal-website/content/dont-notion-your-entire-organization.md

 ---

-## Collaborative Context v.s.
-Knowledge
+## Collaborative Context vs. Knowledge

 As members of your organization collaborate using a mashup of Microsoft Office, G Suite, Slack, Email, meeting notes, etc., collaborative context is generated leading up to the delivery of a solution to a problem faced by team members internally or by customers externally.